40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 Consider a Cooling Spray

 For an instant cool down, make your own cooling spray out of aloe, witch hazel, and peppermint oil.
-The aloe and witch hazel soothe your skin, while the peppermint oil makes your skin’s cold receptors kick into overdrive, sending cold signals to your brain that will make you feel cooler.
+The aloe and witch hazel soothe your skin, while the peppermint oil makes your skin’s cold receptors kick into overdrive, sending chill-filled signals to your brain that will make you feel cooler.

 Use Targeted Cooling